 - Students must be assessed by three individual judges, for reasons of impartiality.

-- Judges are not allowed to evaluate students that they know.
+- Judges are not allowed to evaluate students that they know or are acquainted with.

 - Students from your own institution will not be returned in your search results.